HattieTavares/100devs-Directory/README.md

 ```
 git status
 ```
-should show the files you changed
+This should show the files you changed

 3. Add files
 ```